zhishutech/tech-blog-en2zh/mysql/12-using-generated-columns-in-mysql-5-7-to-increase-query-performance.md

 Records: 0  Duplicates: 0  Warnings: 0
 ```

-ÎÒÃÇÌí¼ÓÁËÒ»¸ö¡°¶¯´Ê¡±ºÍ¡°URL¡±£¬ËùÒÔÖ®Ç°ÎÒ²»µÃ²»É¾³ý±í¶¨ÒåµÄCOLLATE utf8mb4_unicode_ci¡£ÏÖÔÚÖ´ÐÐ¼Æ»®±íÃ÷£¬ÎÒÃÇÊ¹ÓÃÁË¸²¸ÇË÷Òý£º
+æˆ‘ä»¬æ·»åŠ äº†ä¸€ä¸ªâ€œverbâ€å’Œâ€œURLâ€ï¼Œæ‰€ä»¥ä¹‹å‰æˆ‘ä¸å¾—ä¸åˆ é™¤è¡¨å®šä¹‰çš„COLLATE utf8mb4_unicode_ciã€‚çŽ°åœ¨æ‰§è¡Œè®¡åˆ’è¡¨æ˜Žï¼Œæˆ‘ä»¬ä½¿ç”¨äº†è¦†ç›–ç´¢å¼•ï¼š
->We had to add a ¡°verb¡± and ¡°url¡±, so beforehand I had to remove the COLLATE utf8mb4_unicode_ci from the table definition.
-Now explain shows that we¡¯re using the index:
+>We had to add a â€œverbâ€ and â€œurlâ€, so beforehand I had to remove the COLLATE utf8mb4_unicode_ci from the table definition.
+Now explain shows that weâ€™re using the index:
 ```sql
 mysql> explain SELECT  CONCAT(verb, ' - ', replace(url,'.xml','')) AS 'API Call',  COUNT(*) as 'No. of API Calls',  AVG(ExecutionTime) as 'Avg.
 Execution Time',  COUNT(distinct AccountId) as 'No. Of Accounts',  COUNT(distinct ParentAccountId) as 'No. Of Parents'  FROM ApiLog  WHERE ts between '2017-10-01 00:00:00' and '2017-12-31 23:59:59'  GROUP BY verb_url_hash  HAVING COUNT(*) >= 1G
 *************************** 1. row ***************************